 No Belfast visit is complete without a trip to historic St George’s Market.
 Every weekend, local artisan and farmers from across Ireland bring their wares here, offering everything from dulse (seaweed) to an Ulster Fry to fine coffee and cakes.

-If you’re looking for the perfect pint of Guinness, the Garrick Bar by City Hall is a must.
+If you’re looking for the perfect pint of Guinness, the Garrick Bar by City Hall and stop 6 on the hop on hop off Belfast tour is a must.
 On the side of its wall, there is the mantra “A nation that keeps one eye on the past is wise.
 A nation that keeps two eyes on the past is blind” which is a good summary of the attitude of the new Belfast.

 For fine dining in the evening, Deanes, Home, Mourne Seafood, Hadskis or James St South are great picks.